couchbase/kv_engine/auditd/README.md

 auditd configuration file must be set to true.

 In addition the disabled_userids list must contain the userids that are to be filtered out.
-The source must match the "source" component from a real_userid or effective_userid, and the user must match the "user" component.
+The domain must match the "domain" component from a real_userid or effective_userid, and the user must match the "user" component.
 For example given the following:

-        "real_userid" : {"source": "internal", "user" : "joeblogs"}
+        "real_userid" : {"domain": "internal", "user" : "joeblogs"}
-        "effective_userid" : {"source": "ldap", "user" : "joeblogs"},
+        "effective_userid" : {"domain": "ldap", "user" : "joeblogs"},

-If it was decided to filter out the events from {"source" : "internal", "user" : "joeblogs"} then the disabled_userids list would be as follows:
+If it was decided to filter out the events from {"domain" : "internal", "user" : "joeblogs"} then the disabled_userids list would be as follows:

-        "disabled_userids": [{"source" : "internal", "user" : "joeblogs"}]
+        "disabled_userids": [{"domain" : "internal", "user" : "joeblogs"}]

 Finally, an event will only be filtered if its "filtering_permitted" attribute is set to true in the definition of the event.
 If the event does not contain